kvarada/SFU_Comment_Extractor/README.md

 <b>PART 1 - Factiva Data</b>

-1. Manually download Gloab & Mail articles from Factiva library
+1. Manually download Globe & Mail articles from Factiva library
 * Login Factiva
 * In the `Date` section, select the date range.
 In our data, we chose `from 2012/01/01 to 2016/12/31`
 * In the `Duplicates` section, select `Identical`, so that Factiva will remove identical duplicates